The 2017 NICE guideline on glaucoma can be viewed by clicking the link below to the right.

 Mid & South Bucks

-In this area, we do have a glaucoma repeat readings service, but only 10 practices are currently involved in this.
+In this area, we do have a glaucoma repeat readings service (due to end on 31st October 2020), but only 10 practices are currently involved in this.
 Ophthalmologists working in Buckinghamshire Healthcare NHS Trust have therefore agreed the following:

 1. Those not in the scheme should now refer on IOP >= 24 mm Hg (instead of the previous threshold of >21 mm Hg), in the absence of any other signs.